Emory & Henry graduation set for May 7

 More than 230 graduates are expected to walk across the stage and receive their diplomas.

-Jerry Jones - a retired Emory & Henry College professor of computer information management with a doctorate in education, African American author, musician and Glade Spring resident - is the commencement speaker.
+Jerry Jones — a retired Emory & Henry College professor of computer information management with a doctorate in education, who is also an African American author, musician and Glade Spring resident — is the commencement speaker.